 Northwest Iowa Beef Bonanza

-The 2018 Northwest Iowa Beef Bonanza was held on Saturday, Feb.
-3rd at the Iowa Lakes Community College in Emmetsburg.
-There were 70 youth represented from 11 counties.
-All participants and adults attended four educational sessions throughout the day.
+The 2016 Northwest Iowa Beef Bonanza was held Saturday, Feb.
+13, at the Iowa Lakes Community College in Emmetsburg.
+There were 60 youth represented from 10 counties including Emmet, Palo Alto, Dickinson, Kossuth, Pocahontas, Clay, Ida, and Woodbury.

-Thank you to the other sponsors who helped provide this learning experience to the local youth: Spencer Ag Center; United Bank of Iowa; Pro Cooperative; Jack Links; Grove Trucking, Ltd.; Farm Credit Services of America; Palo Alto County Farm Bureau; Aden Trucking Inc.; Palo Alto & Emmet County’s Cattlemen; Hohensee Farms; and StateLine Cooperative.
+Sponsors who helped provide this learning experience: Spencer Ag Center; United Bank of Iowa; Pro Cooperative; Jack Links; Grove Trucking, Ltd.; Farm Credit Services of America; Palo Alto County Farm Bureau; Aden Trucking Inc.; Palo Alto & Emmet County’s Cattlemen, and StateLine Cooperative.